gabesargeant/blog/gabrielsargeant/content/posts/referenceProject/index.md

 1. The API had to take a POST request from the front end selection map.
 Which contained a set of location codes and column variables.
 2. It had to then lint the content of that request,
 3. And then make the database lookup and send this data to a template on the data page.
-4. The Data page used the Jinja templating system to display the rows and column and also a button at the top of each column which said "Visualize"

-If that was pressed then a new page would open with a thematic map visualizing the data from that column.
+4. The Data page used the Jinja templating system to display the rows and column and also a button at the top of each column which said "Visualize".
+If that button was pressed then a new page would open with a thematic map visualizing the data from that column of the users selection.

 The two main files, [views.py](https://github.com/gabesargeant/maptodata/blob/master/views.py) and [query_proc.py](https://github.com/gabesargeant/maptodata/blob/master/query_proc.py) have pretty much all these mechanical parts to the API logic.